timeplus-io/docs/docs/k8s-helm.md

 The timeplusd component is the core of the Timeplus Enterprise stack.
 It requires significant CPU and memory resources to handle data processing and queries.
 It is highly recommended to run `timeplusd` dedicatedly on the node.

-For small to medium-sized deployement, you may consider the following cluster configuration as the start point
+For small to medium-sized deployment, you may consider the following cluster configuration as the start point

 - 3 nodes with:
   - 16 cores each